Lutheran Community Food Ministry

 Volunteers play a vital role in many aspects of the LCFM.
 There’s no requirement to be a Redeemer member to volunteer.
 Indeed, some of our most faithful volunteers are not members.

-The volunteer shift begins at 9:30 am.
-From 9:30 – 10:30, volunteers help prepare the meal.
-At 10:30 am, our neighbors arrive and we serve them their meal from a counter.
-The LCFM closes its doors at 11:30 am and volunteers are free to leave.
-Kitchen staff handles the clean-up duties.
+The volunteer shift begins at 9:00 am.
+From 9:00 – 10:30 am, volunteers help prepare the meal.
+At 10:30 am, our neighbors arrive, and we serve them their meal from the counter.
+The LCFM closes its doors at 11:30 am, and volunteers are free to leave.
+The kitchen staff handles the clean-up duties.

-There are a number of Metro Atlanta Lutheran churches who have monthly serving teams.
+Several Metro Atlanta Lutheran churches have monthly serving teams.
 Some have been coming for almost 40 years.
 We are named the Lutheran Community Food Ministry because we wouldn’t be able to staff the operations without our partner churches in the Atlanta community.

 Please email our Volunteer Coordinator at email@example.com if you are interested in volunteering with us.
 We look forward to having you on the team.